-- One reference must be from the work seekers' most recent employer. - One reference must be from the work seekers' most recent education employer (if this is different from the above most recent employer) - References must be from non-family members who give their consent for the reference to be forwarded to our clients. - We will verify all references by contacting the referees directly, either by telephone or email.
-References will and must come from a verified work email address. - References must be in a senior or managing position in relation to the candidate they are providing a reference for. - Open references will only be accepted once they are verified by the original referee or the organisation the original referee was a member of. - References from other employment businesses must, as a minimum, include dates of employment and details of any safeguarding issues if they are known. - All references are available on request from clients at any time.
+- We will verify all references by contacting the referees directly, either by telephone or email.
+References will and must come from a verified work email address. - References must be in a senior or managing position in relation to the candidate they are providing a reference for. - Open references will only be accepted once they are verified by the original referee or the organisation of the original referee was a member. - References from other employment businesses must, as a minimum, include dates of employment and details of any safeguarding issues if they are known. - All references are available on request from clients at any time.